We have compiled a list of questions people may have about Danville Congregational Church. Hopefully, your question is here as well as an answer.

 What do you offer for children and youth?

 Nursery care is available for little ones during church and through Second Hour.
-There is a “Time for Children” every Sunday during worship and then children ages 3 – grade 5 go to Godly Play, our Sunday morning children’s program; or So What?, our Sunday morning middle school youth program.
-Youth (grades 6-12) meet Sunday evenings from 6:00 – 8:00 PM where they gather for community, dinner and games.
-Other opportunities throughout the year include: Intergenerational Christmas Pageant, Vacation Bible Camp, Confirmation, OWL (Our Whole Lives Sexual Education Program), and Mission Projects.
+There is a “Time for Children” every Sunday during worship and then children ages 3 – grade 5 go to Godly Play, our Sunday morning children’s program, or our Sunday morning middle school youth program.
+Youth (grades 6-12) meet Sunday evenings from 5:00 – 7:00 PM, where they gather for community, dinner, and games.
+Other opportunities throughout the year include Intergenerational Christmas Pageant, Vacation Bible Camp, Confirmation, OWL (Our Whole Lives Sexual Education Program), and Mission Projects.

 What do people wear to church?